 We recognize that the needs-analysis calculations that determine expected family contributions do not reflect a parent’s current cash flow.
 The EFC is calculated using a “snap shot” of a family’s financial situation at a specific point in time and measures the overall financial strength towards providing for a student’s educational costs for a given academic year.
 We can help you explore various options that are available for funding the EFC.

-The universal premise behind the financing of a child’s education is that first and foremost the child’s family is responsible for these cost to the best of their ability.
-When Tulane is offering to award our limited need-based scholarship funds, we extend that premise to include both the custodial and non-custodial parents and we therefore require financial data from all parents before finalizing decisions on the allocation of our institutional need-based funds.
+The universal premise behind the financing of a child’s education is that first and foremost the child’s family is responsible for these costs to the best of their ability.
+When Tulane is offering to award our limited need-based scholarship funds, we extend that premise to include both the custodial and non-custodial parents, and we therefore require financial data from all parents before finalizing decisions on the allocation of our institutional need-based funds.